Dikshakhade/Dikshakhade/README.md

 # My-Profile
-* Hi..
+## Hi..
 There 💁‍♀️
-* 👩‍💻Im looking for oppourtunites in Frontend development
+## 👩‍💻 Im looking for oppourtunites in Frontend development
-* 💁‍♀️Im dedicated in improving skills through hands-on learning and development work
+## 💁‍♀️ Eager to work on Web Dev Projects

 ## About Myself👩‍💻
 ```